According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

 Vacation Package and Hotel Room Refunds

-Guests who have a Disneyland Paris vacation package or a hotel room only during the closure period can now modify their original reservation and change it to another date.
-The option for a full refund is not possible at this time.
+Guests who have a Disneyland Paris vacation package or a hotel room only during the closure period can now modify their original reservation and change it to another date, or get a full refund for their trip.

-This applies to guests who have booked your trip through Disneyland Paris directly and have booked for stays during the closure period (Now through June 30, 2020).
+This applies to guests who have booked your trip through Disneyland Paris directly or a travel agent and have booked for stays during the closure period.

 Again, either fill in the electronic form in the following link to process your request contact.disneylandparis.com, Call +33 1 60 30 60 53 to speak with Disneyland Paris or contact your travel agent.